 The R.E.A.L.
 (Research, Experiment, Analyze, Learn) program is composed of high school student researchers and has served as an initiative of the GIFT Summer Program since 2004.
 These students are from underrepresented populations in science, technology, engineering and mathematics (STEM) education.
-During a 5-week period, students will experience and conduct research with their respective GIFT teacher in various university laboratories.
+During a 5-week period, students experience and conduct research with their respective GIFT teachers in various university laboratories.
 Over 400 high school students have participated in R.E.A.L., with 75% of them pursuing STEM careers in postsecondary education.
 This program is made possible by the generous support of The UPS Foundation and GIFT.

 - High school students are eligible only when paired with a teacher from their respective high school who has been accepted into the GIFT program.

-- Students must attend the End of Summer Celebration Luncheon and Round Table Discussion, where they will share their research with their peers.
+- Students must attend the End of Summer Celebration Luncheon and Round Table Discussion, where they will share their research with peers.

 SAMPLE R.E.A.L.
 EXPERIENCES